 Lancer is unlocked by equipping a lance and is the midrange fighter of the bunch.
 It also has a long-range attack in the form of its Job Action, Lance Hurl, which works exactly as advertised.

-Is a similar enough class to the Swordsman except for the ability to use shields and a drop in damage output.
+A similar enough class to the Swordsman except for the ability to use shields and a drop in damage output.
 Can be attained by equipping a Sword.
 Its Job Ability is Interception, a powerful counterattack when active.
 Interception ends when it’s triggered once or after some time.

 A class that focuses on powerful Iai-Strikes that destroy enemy guards.
 Can be fully charged to increase damage.
 As per usual with this class, it can be unlocked by equipping a katana.